Sorumi/Picoard/README.md

 - Connect to your local directories.
 Convenient for management.
 - Marvelous **waterfall layout**.
 Easy to scale.
-- Various image formats supported, includes PNG, JPG, GIF, SVG.
+- Various image formats supported, includes PNG, JPG, GIF, BMP & SVG.
 - **Drag and drop** to easy add directories. **Shortcuts** to fast copy and paste images.
 - Simple and smooth interface.